algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 properties:
  - attributeName: the highlighted attribute name
  - hit: a single result object
  - highlightProperty: the path to the structure containing the highlighted attribute.
-The value is either `_highlightResult` or `_snippetResult` depending if you want to make an Highlight or Snippet widget.
+The value is either `_highlightResult` or `_snippetResult` depending on whether you want to make a Highlight or a Snippet widget.

 Those parameters are taken from the context in which the the custom component is used, therefore it's reasonable to have them as props.